How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 Use a Rug

-A rug won’t just prettify your house, it will also protect your floor from damages.
-Equipping throw rugs in the oft-used spaces in your house such as the living room can minimize a lot of damage to your floor.
-The effect will be especially noticeable if you have kids or pets in the house.
+A rug won't just add beauty to your home, it will also protect your floor from damages.
+Placing throw rugs in high-traffic areas of your house such as the living room can minimize a lot of damage to your floor.
+The effect will be noticeable if you have kids or pets in the house.

 Trim Your Pets' Nails